not-umbrella-project/umbrella_project/README.md

   - use two-space tabs
 - become a collaborator by adding a `New issue` with title "I want to collaborate"
 #### How to use github
 1. download github desktop
 2. sign in your account and connect to this repo
 3. do your work (edit code or upload file)
-4. push the commits
+4. push the commits by clicking "Commit to master" and "push origin"

 ## Legacy
 - old plan: https://docs.google.com/document/d/1oUhRmeea8hRAXmo-2FVVrQvy0d3Rjce0EDmeTppgUNs/edit?usp=sharing